|

 The process of immunological defeat of the virus involves a cell called a “macrophage.”
 The macrophage consumes infected material, packages it in special structures which are then flooded with acids and digestive enzymes, destroying the package contents.
 Any virus inside the package is killed by this process and its components are then used by the immune system to help mount a specific immunological reaction (i.e. make the proper antibodies, send specific killer cells etc.) against further virus.

-In some cats, a mutation occurs in the coronavirus.
+The FIP virus is generated when the coronavirus mutates within the body of an infected cat.
 This mutation occurs during infection and allows the virus to survive the treatment by the macrophage.
 Instead of being killed by the macrophage, the virus essentially uses the macrophage to hitch a ride into the body’s core.
-The macrophage response mounts an attempt to kill the virus but ends up producing heaps of ineffective macrophages and immunologic proteins which make up a special immunologic tissue called a “pyogranuloma."
+The macrophage attempts to kill the virus within it but cannot.
+Soon there are heaps of ineffective macrophages and immunologic proteins which make up a special inflammatory tissue called a "pyogranuloma."
 FIP is basically the infiltration of normal organs with pyogranulomas.

 The mutation to a form of virus that can cause FIP is more likely to occur in a cat with an immune-compromise.
 Most cats with FIP are under age 1 year (their immaturity being their immune-compromise).
 Crowding is also an important source of immune-compromise.
 Another important factor in mutation is multiple exposure/infections.
 When cats keep getting reinfected the virus they carry has more chance of mutating to a form that causes FIP.